 We also love grilling pound cake or brioche to serve with grilled peaches, for a flavorful, unassuming dessert that comes together in no time.
 For a decadent, summery treat, try our recipe for Grilled Chocolate Brioche with Peaches, Honey and Mint, featuring toasty chocolate braided brioche topped with grilled peaches, fresh mint, honey and flaky sea salt.

 Ah, the avocado.
 You already knew it was delicious, but did you know it could be grilled?
 Grilling avocados adds a tantalizing layer of smoky flavor and makes the luscious green fruit even creamier.

 When selecting the perfect avocado, pick one that’s slightly ripe—soft but not mushy.
 Then try our super-simple recipe for Grilled Avocado.
 We love topping each half with dollops of salsa and sour cream, along with fresh cilantro and pumpkin seeds, for a rich and satisfying combination of flavors and textures.

 Another well-loved fruit, pineapple is a perfect match for the high heat of a grill.
 Our Produce Department saves you a step by cutting the fruit into grill-ready spears.
 The sugar content in pineapple allows the fruit to caramelize quickly.

 Try Grilled Pineapple with Chili Lime Rub for a mouthwatering summer side.
 Or, impress your cookout guests with Ice Cream Sundaes with Grilled Pineapple and Caramel Rum Sauce.

 The Perfect Grilled Corn

-Have you ever grilled naan for a pizza, or peaches for dessert?
-How about halloumi?
-These new recipes feature unexpected ingredients you’ll want to grill all season long.
+Have you ever grilled naan for a pizza, or peaches for a salad?
+How about Vidalia Onions?
+These recipes feature unexpected ingredients you’ll want to grill all season long.